 The skin benefits of evening primrose oil

-As one of the main ingredients of our Botanical Beauty Elixir, we’re big fans of evening primrose oil over here at LOA SKIN.
+As one of the main ingredients of our Botanical Recovery Serum, we’re big fans of evening primrose oil over here at LOA SKIN.
 Let’s talk about why we love it and why we put it in our product.

 1. Evening primrose oil is a great anti-inflammatory